MichaelCurrin/dev-cheatsheets/cheatsheets/shell/sudoers.md

 ### Configs

-Read the config file.
+Read the sudoers config file.
 Do not edit this directly.

 ```sh
 $ view /etc/sudoers